Goes well with tea/coffee/wine/beer

-All were meaningful, but none as much as when I was commissioned by Swan Songs – a foundation that organises gigs for people on their deathbeds – to play songs by The Cure for an anonymous recipient.
-I was given little info beforehand, but judging by the choice of artist, I figured she couldn’t have been particularly old.
+All were meaningful, but none as much as when I was asked by Swan Songs – a foundation that organises gigs for people on their deathbeds – to play songs by The Cure for an anonymous recipient.
+I was given little info beforehand, but, judging by the choice of artist, I figured she couldn’t have been particularly old.

 I prepared 12 songs, and it was at a hospice center on the day, that I was informed by the Swan Songs representative, that the recipient – who was in the advanced stages of transition – was only 34 years old.

 I was taken into the ward, where I met her, a gorgeous blonde-haired green-eyed young woman, surrounded by 12 of her friends.
 The sadness in the room was palpable and was about to be intensified by the unrelenting emotionality of The Cure’s music.
 The Swan Songs rep looked at me sympathetically, as though not envying my position.
 The pressure on me to get it right was more than any gig to date.

 I sat near the foot of the recipient’s bed, set up my music stand and started playing, whereupon she, plausibly, exploded into tears.
 Her friends followed one by one, and I closed my eyes, desperately trying to block it out as a lump the size of the moon formed in my throat.

 I became the living embodiment of the very song I was singing, Boys Don’t Cry.
 I was the boy that wouldn’t cry, that couldn’t cry, that wouldn’t allow myself, because, if I did, I was making the gig about myself, or, worse, conveying shock to be in the presence of someone so near death.
 This was 100% about her, 0% about me.